The Training Rheum 2026

 Upon completion of this activity, participants should be able to:

-- Perform a comprehensive history and physical examination for a new patient, including a detailed musculoskeletal examination, joint assessment, and joint injections
+- Be versed in components of a history and physical examination for a new patient, including a detailed musculoskeletal examination, joint assessment, and joint injections

-- Perform a disease-focused history and physical examination for a follow-up patient, including musculoskeletal examination, joint assessment, and joint injections
+- Be proficient with foundational components of a disease-focused history and physical examination for a follow-up patient, including musculoskeletal examination, joint assessment, and joint injections

 - Formulate an appropriate differential diagnosis